Looking forward to the holidays - the best gifts to give to seamstresses!

 The card can be used to purchase:

-- fabrics and haberdashery,...
+- fabric and haberdashery,...

 - wool, embroidery,...

-- patterns envelopes or PDFs,
+- printed patterns or PDFs,

-- a class in our premises.
+- a course in our premises.

 Feel free to come ask for advice in our two shops located at: